Rho-estimators revisited: General theory and applications: Introduction

 The paper is organised as follows.
-In the next section we shall give some simplified overview of the paper.
-Section~\ref{F} illustrates by a very simple example involving the MLE on a translation family the sensibility of classical estimators to the choice of the version of the densities of the distributions that enter the statistical model.
-We shall then make our framework, which is based on families of probabilities rather than densities, precise.
-Section~\ref{ES} will be devoted to the definition of models and of our generalized $\rho$-estimators, then to the assumptions that the function $\varphi$ we use to define the statistic $\gT$ should satisfy.
-Section~\ref{Hpsi} provides an analysis of these assumptions and their consequences as well as two examples of functions that satisfy such assumptions.
-In Section~\ref{MRI}, we define the dimension function of a model, a quantity which measures the difficulty of estimation within the model and present the main result, namely the performance of these new $\rho$-estimators.
-Section~\ref{sect-DM}provides various methods that allow to bound the dimension function on different types of models while Section~\ref{MRII} indicates how these bounds are to be used to bound the risk of $\rho$-estimators in typical situations with applications to the minimax risk over classical statistical models.
-We also provide a few examples.
-Many applications of such results have already been given in Baraud, Birg\'e and Sart~\citeyearpar{Baraud:2014qv} and we provide here a new one: estimation of conditional distributions in Section~\ref{CD}.
-We apply this additional result in Section~\ref{RS} to the special case of random design regression when the distribution of the design is unknown, a situation for which not many results are known.
+We shall first make our framework, which is based on dominated families of probabilities rather than families of densities with respect to a given dominating measure, precise in Section~\ref{F}.
+This section is devoted to the definition of models and of our new version of $\rho$-estimators, then to the assumptions that the function $\varphi$ we use to define the statistic $\gT$ in (\ref{eq-Tphi}) should satisfy.
+In Section~\ref{MRI}, we define the $\rho$-dimension function of a model, a quantity which measures the difficulty of estimation within the model using a $\rho$-estimator, and present the main results, namely the performance of these new $\rho$-estimators.
+Section~\ref{sect-ModGene} is devoted to the extension of the construction from countable to uncountable statistical models (which are the ones currently used in Statistics) under suitable assumptions.
+We describe the robustness properties of $\rho$-estimators in Section~\ref{S2c}.
+In Section~\ref{EX} we investigate the relationship between $\rho$-estimators and the MLE when the model is a convex set of densities.
+Section~\ref{sect-DM} provides various methods that allow one to bound the $\rho$-dimension functions of different types of models and indicates how these bounds are to be used to bound the risk of $\rho$-estimators in typical situations with applications to the minimax risk over classical statistical models.
+We also provide a few examples of computations of bounds for the $\rho$-dimension function.
+Many applications of our results about $\rho$-estimators have already been given in Baraud {\em et al.}~\citeyearpar{MR3595933} and we deal here with a new one: estimation of conditional distributions in Section~\ref{CD}.
+In Section~\ref{RS} we apply this additional result to the special case of random design regression when the distribution of the design is completely unknown, a situation for which not many results are known.
 We provide here a complete treatment of this regression framework with simultaneous estimation of both the regression function and the density of the errors.
 Section~\ref{S-ES-A} is devoted to estimator selection and aggregation: we show there how our procedure can be used either to select an element from a family of preliminary estimators or to aggregate them in a convex way.
-Section~\ref{P} contains the proof of the main results while our last section includes all other proofs.
+The Appendices (Supplementary material) contain the proofs as well as some additional facts.